TheJumpCloud/jumpcloud-dashboard/README.md

 ## JumpCloud Dashboard PowerShell Module

-### Module Depreciated
+### Module Deprecated

-This Module is depreciated and has been replaced by the [JumpCloud Homepage](https://support.jumpcloud.com/support/s/article/JumpCloud-Homepage)
+This Module is deprecated and has been replaced by the [JumpCloud Homepage](https://support.jumpcloud.com/support/s/article/JumpCloud-Homepage)

 ### Description